-- Feed it to animals.
-They may like sweet whey better, but whichever kind you feed them, be careful, because it can upset their digestion if they consume too much.
+Feed acid whey to animals.
+They may like sweet whey better, than acid whey.
+Whichever kind you feed them, be careful, because it can upset their digestion if they consume too much.

-- Use whey on the skin and hair.
-Some folks claim that whey has excellent toning qualities for the skin and hair.
+Use whey on the skin and hair.
+Some people claim that whey has excellent toning qualities for the skin and hair.
 Try some on a cotton ball and apply to your face as a toning agent or add a few cups to bathwater.

 Uses for Sweet Whey

 You can use sweet whey the same way you use acid whey, in addition to these ways below:

 Reconstitute fruit juice to add nutritional value.